Blosc/blogsite/posts/100-trillion-baby.rst

 Effect on (relatively small) datasets
 -------------------------------------

 We start by reading a table with real data coming from our usual `ERA5 database <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_.
 We fetched one year (2000 to be specific) of data with five different ERA5 datasets with the same shape and the same coordinates (latitude, longitude and time).
-This data has been stored on a table with 8 columns with 32 bytes per row and with 9 millions rows (for a grand total of 270 GB); the number of chunks is about 8K in this case.
+This data has been stored on a table with 8 columns with 32 bytes per row and with 9 millions rows (for a grand total of 270 GB); the number of chunks is about 8K.

 When using compression, the size is typically reduced between a factor of 6x (LZ4 + shuffle) and  9x (Zstd + bitshuffle); in any case, the resulting file size is larger than the RAM available in our box (32 GB), so we can safely exclude OS filesystem caching effects here.
 Let's have a look at the results on reading this dataset inside PyTables (using shuffle only; for bitshuffle results are just a bit slower):